ThePrimeagen/ts-rust-zig-deez/haskell/README.md

 ## Quickstart

-To test the application you can use the Makefile commands.
+To test the application you can use the Makefile commands as described in the repo readme.

 ```console
 make docker-ready